harvest basket of homegrown peas

 Types of Peas to Grow

 Most importantly, do not confuse the edible peas I’m discussing below with sweet pea flowers.
 Sweet pea flowers are purely ornamental and used for cut flowers/bouquets, but you do not want to eat them as they are toxic.
-You can read about sweet pea flowers and why I grow them in this article HERE
+You can read about sweet pea flowers and why I grow them in this post HERE

 ◊Snap Peas